TheSpaceGamerV2/es_extended_job2/README.md

 To do :
 - Fix error with paycheck
-- Translate the salary of double job in all language unless in french & english
+- Translate the salary of double job in all languages unless in french & english